CC-Digital-Innovation/devops-workshop/code/WORKSHOP-PRESO.md

     1. Name: hello-world
     2. Public
     3. Build Settings
-       1. Click Builds tab
-       2. Click GitHub Logo
+       1. Click GitHub Logo
           1. Select Organization (aka your GitHub account)
           2. Select Repository (hello-world, this is the repo we just committed to.)
-          3. Click the + to add a build rule _(if no build rule exists)_
+          3. Click the + to add a build rule
-             1. Change the branch to "main" _(this may be set to "master", if so, change "master" to "main")_
+             1. Change the branch to "main"
-    1. Click "Save & Build"
+    4. Click "Create & Build"

-1. Stop the hello-world container
+16. Stop the hello-world container

     ```bash
     docker stop hello-world
     ```

-2. Modify the docker-compose.yml file use the docker image from DockerHub
+17. Modify the docker-compose.yml file use the docker image from DockerHub

-    _Note:  Add # to comment lines prefixed with "-" and remove # to uncomment lines prefixed with "+"_

     ```diff
     version: "3"